logo

 The bastard put the car into first gear and removed his foot from the clutch, after which he slammed the door and did a military salute to me with a grin.
 Bob only looked at me grimly.

-The Ford solemnly moved forward as if leading the Independence Day Parade and headed straight for the pier.
-No more than thirty yards separated me from the waterfront, and it was high time for Lara to appear at last.
+The Ford solemnly moved forward as if leading the Independence Day Parade, heading straight for the pier.
+No more than thirty yards separated me from the waterfront, and it was high time for Lara to finally appear.
 She was still missing, though, which was quite discouraging, to say the least.
 I frantically pulled my hands in an attempt to rip the damn handle off, but it didn’t move.
-I also tried to use my right leg to release the gas pedal, but in my restrained position in the back seat, I couldn’t stretch that far.
-The bustards had done their homework really well!
+I also tried to stretch my right leg and release the gas pedal, but I couldn’t reach that far in my restrained position in the backseat.
+The bastards had done their homework well!

 At this moment, I began seriously doubting the prospect of my so-called saving.
-There was simply not enough time left until my literal deadline—two or three minutes, tops—and besides, when I looked outside the car window, I couldn’t see any sign to give me at least a little hope.
-The only thing I saw was an ominous pair of eyes, staring at me from a garbage pile.
-It was the horrible cat whose meowing had been bending my ears all night long, and on top of that, it was too dark to distinguish if the damn animal was black or not.
-Who knows why, but I thought it was important to know it before I die.
+There was simply not enough time left until the deadline—virtual and literal—and besides when I looked outside, I couldn’t see any sign to give me at least a little hope to cling to.
+I only noticed an ominous pair of eyes staring at me from a garbage pile.
+It was the horrible cat whose meowing had been bending my ears all night long, and on top of that, it was too dark for me to distinguish if the animal was black or not.
+Who knows why, but I considered knowing it very important.

 Only twenty yards left.
-Realizing that I was doomed, I sharply pulled myself together and tried to get out of panic mode to make the important decisions at the end of my life.
-I stretched my lungs as much as I could and took a very deep breath.
+Realizing that I was doomed, I sharply pulled myself together and tried to get out of panic mode so I could make the critical decisions at the end of my life.
+I stretched my lungs as much as possible and took a deep breath.
 It was so deep that my ears popped, and the world around me darkened from too much strain.
 At the same time, my mind grappled with the task of finding an innovative way to extract oxygen from water.
-I was trying to figure out how the fish did it!
+I was trying to figure out how the fish did it.

 At some point, my eyes fell on the approaching ocean, and I looked at it, desperate.
 Its front was getting closer and closer, and its surface glimmered so beautifully in the night, with flecks of moonlight emerging here and there—just like little mermaids coming up to take a breath.
 They hypnotized me.
-As I watched them, I suddenly thought Lara must have hidden beneath the pier.
-There was just no other explanation for why she was still missing!
-She was probably waiting for me right there, ready to pull me out at the last moment—after the scumbags couldn’t see me anymore but before the Ford plopped into the bay.
+Watching them, I suddenly thought Lara must have hidden beneath the pier; there was just no other explanation for why she was still missing!
+Maybe she was waiting for me right there, ready to pull me out at the last moment—after the scumbags couldn’t see me anymore but before the Ford plopped into the bay.
 She had indeed thought it through very well.
 It was the perfect plan!

 Only ten yards left, and maddening paranoia quickly gripped my brain.
-No Lara was waiting under no pier!
-Why would I still believe this bullshit?
-The bitch had definitely ditched me, and it was already too late for anything.
-The car quickly shortened its distance to the platform and stepped on it, then crossed along, and when the Ford reached the end, it shook strongly and froze for a moment, hesitating whether to dip down or hang there, balancing.
+No fucking Lara was waiting under no pier!
+Why would I still believe in this?
+The bitch had probably ditched me, and it was already too late for anything.
+The car quickly shortened its distance to the platform and stepped on it, then crossed along, and when the Ford reached the end, it shook slightly, hesitating whether to dip down or hang there, balancing.
 My heart skipped a beat, hoping the old wreck would stay like this forever.
 Alas, in the next second, the vehicle leaned further, and after two more seconds, it noisily collapsed into the ocean, raising a fountain of splashes.

 It’s actually quite interesting how quickly a car fills with water.
-One could think that this entire blister of air, which is inside, will have a really hard time getting out—at least that’s how they depict the situation in the movies—but in reality, the blister just makes a short “blup” and it’s gone.
+One could think that this entire blister of air, which is inside, will have a tough time getting out—at least that’s how they depict the situation in the movies—but in reality, the blister just makes a short “blup,” and it’s gone.
 The job is done!
 Bob had said it would take a minute and a half, but it seemed like a second and a half to me.

 Eventually, I just couldn’t hold my breath any longer.
 My lungs hurt terribly, and I had to open my mouth, wheezing and coughing wildly.
-In my desperation, I gaped like a hippo; I couldn’t even believe I was capable of such a thing.
-And then, I immediately jumped up, surprised beyond belief.
+In my desperation, I gaped like a hippo; I couldn’t even believe I could open my mouth so wide.
+And then, I immediately jumped on the seat, surprised beyond belief.
 The drug dealers still waved goodbye in the rearview mirror!

-I blinked my eyes a couple of times, uncertain of what was going on.
-I needed a good twenty seconds before my blurry mind grasped the fact that I was still in the back seat of the Ford with my hands tied to the grab handle and that I was still drifting toward the ocean.
-Apparently, after straining my lungs so much, I had lost consciousness for a few moments—probably because my blood pressure dropped sharply—and now I had to experience every horrible moment so far again!
-I had to watch, again, the scumbags grinning in the rearview mirror, the ocean approaching threateningly in the front windshield, the terrible cat staring at me from the top of the garbage pile, and my stupid assistant almost tripping on an old tire as she came out from behind a heap of trash without hurrying too much.
-I also had to watch Larry and Bob reaching their hands to draw out their guns, surprised; grabbing nothing and trying again; and at last—I had to see the disappointment on their faces when they realized they had no weapons because they hadn’t expected such a thing to happen and had left them back in the shack.
+I blinked my eyes a few times, uncertain of what was happening.
+I needed at least twenty seconds before my blurry mind grasped that I was still in the Ford with my hands tied to the grab handle and that I was still drifting toward the ocean.
+Apparently, after straining my lungs so much, I had lost consciousness for a few moments—probably because my blood pressure dropped sharply—and now I had to experience every horrible moment so far again.
+I had to watch, again, the scumbags grinning in the mirror, the ocean approaching threateningly in the front windshield, the terrible cat staring at me from the top of the garbage pile, and my stupid assistant almost tripping on an old tire as she came out from behind a heap of trash without hurrying too much.
+I also had to watch Larry and Bob reaching their hands to draw out their guns, surprised, eventually grabbing nothing and trying again.
+At last, I saw the disappointment on their faces when they realized their weapons were inside the shack because they hadn’t expected such a thing to happen.

 Almost an eternity passed until my lazy savior dragged her ass to the Ford, opened the front door, placed her butt on the seat, and shut the door behind her.
 We were moving at less than ten miles per hour, but we were a mere couple of feet from stepping on the platform, so the situation was critical.